dcgerard/updog/README.md

 devtools::install_github("dcgerard/mupdog")
 ```

-If you want to use the `use_cvxr = TRUE` option in `flexdog`, you will need to install the [CVXR](https://cran.r-project.org/web/packages/CVXR/index.html) package.
+If you want to use the `use_cvxr = TRUE` option in `flexdog` (not generally recommended), you will need to install the [CVXR](https://cran.r-project.org/web/packages/CVXR/index.html) package.
 Before I could install CVXR in Ubuntu, I had to run in the terminal

 ``` bash
 sudo apt-get install libmpfr-dev